romaintrovallet/tutorials/NCS_UART_DFU.md

 ## 6) Perform DFU

-At this point, we use MCUmgr to perform the DFU.
+At this point, we use MCUmgr to perform the DFU over UART.
 Just know that other tools exists
 [List of Over The Air Update provided by Zephyr](https://github.com/zephyrproject-rtos/zephyr/blob/main/doc/services/device_mgmt/ota.rst)